What is Medicare Advantage?

 • The best time to buy a Medicare Advantage policy and or Part D drug coverage is during your initial Medicare Enrollment Period (see details below).

 • Every year there are two open enrollment periods, one enrollment period and one dis-enrollment period, where you can make changes to your Advantage and Part D plans.

 Medicare Advantage (Part C) essentially replaces Original Medicare (Part A and Part B).
 When you choose a Medicare Advantage Plan, your Medicare services are paid for by your Advantage Plan instead of Original Medicare (although you’ll still pay your Part B premium on-top of your new Part C premium).
 Medicare Advantage Plans typically offer better coverage options, typically including prescription drug (Medicare Part D), and always include at least the benefits offered by Part A and Part B.

 What is the Difference Between Original Medicare and Medicare Advantage?

-Medicare offers less upfront costs and benefits, but less coverage options and greater out of pocket costs.
+Medicare offers fewer upfront costs and benefits with fewer coverage options and greater out of pocket costs.
 You can get a full breakdown of the differences from this quick PDF from medicarerights.org.

 What Does Medicare Advantage Cost?

 Every Advantage Plan has different premium costs and has different copays, coinsurance, deductibles, and maximums.
 Typically you’ll pay your Part B premium and then your Advantage Plan (Part C) premium every month.
-If your plan includes Part D drug coverage then that will typically be part of your Advantage Plan premium, however if you get Part D separately you’ll be b
+If your plan includes Part D drug coverage, then that will typically be part of your Advantage Plan premium.
+However, if you get Part D separately, you’ll pay a separate premium.

 Am I Eligible for Medicare Advantage